C690 H1115 N177 O203 S6

 Location: United States

-Purpose: The purpose of this study was to see whether aldesleukin could decrease the number of resting CD4 cells within the and reduce the size of the reservoir in individuals with .8
+Purpose: The purpose of this study was to see whether aldesleukin could decrease the number of resting CD4 cells within the latent HIV reservoir and reduce the size of the reservoir in individuals with viral suppression.8

 Status: This study has been completed.